 Follow these instructions to make yummy Recheado masala.

-10. Ambot Tik – Hot And Sour Fish Curry
+10. Ambot Tik – Spicy And Sour Curry

 12. Crab Xec Xec – Crab Curry

-This attractive crab curry is a result of Indo-Portuguese cuisine originating in Goa.
-Many ideas said it was also a native food in Mozambique.
+This attractive crab curry is a result of Indo-Portuguese cuisine.
+Many said it was also a native food in Mozambique.
 It is pretty famous in Goa because crabs are a common seafood in this coastal area.

 It is straightforward to create mouthwatering Crab Xec Xec.